michaelmilleryoder/fanfiction-nlp/quote_attribution/README.md

 ## How it works
 Based on the following papers:
 * He et al., 2013, "Identification of speakers in novels".
-Data and algorithm (SVM<sup>*rank*</sup>) came from this paper.
+Data and algorithm (SVM<sup>*rank*</sup>) come from this paper.
 * Elson et al., 2010, AAAI, "Automatic attribution of quoted speech".
-Features mainly came from this paper.
+Features mainly come from this paper.

 This quote attribution script assumes each paragraph has only one speaker, and will conduct the following operations: